mykelalvis/FATESRD/Other/fate-core-SRD.md

 Some of the game's default actions are made to take advantage of deadline pressure, such as challenges or contests—they each limit the number of rolls that a player can make before something happens, for better or for worse.

 You don't have to limit yourself to using just those two, though.
 If you set a hard deadline for something bad in one of your scenarios, you can start keeping track of the amount of time everything takes, and use it as a way to keep the pressure on. (“Oh, so you want to browse all the town's historical archives?
 Well, you have three days until the ritual—I can give you a [[Lore]] roll, but just the attempt is probably going to eat up one of those days.”)
 Remember, nearly everything takes time.
-Even a basic attempt to [[create advantage]] using [[Empathy]] requires you to sit with the target for a little while, and if every action the PCs are taking is chipping away at a clock, it may be time they don't have.
+Even a basic attempt to [[Create Advantage]] using [[Empathy]] requires you to sit with the target for a little while, and if every action the PCs are taking is chipping away at a clock, it may be time they don't have.

 Of course, it'd be no fun if there was nothing they could do to improve a deadline situation, and it'd be no fun if the crawl toward the deadline was predictable.